Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 Most medical insurance doesn't cover dyslexia testing, but our fees are a fraction of what you might pay elsewhere.
 An average assessment set is 349.
 Compare that to prices anywhere else in the San Antonio area, including some so-called non-profit agencies;you will be pleasantly surprised.
 We keep our overhead low to provide reasonable services and fees.

 A clinical evaluation by a psychologist or disagnostician can expensive, as it will most likely include IQ testing.
 In most cases, adequate intelligence can simply be established through report cards, grades, tests of non-verbal intelligence, state standardized testing, or other venues.
-D.A.S.A can provide referrals to our diagnostician for IQ testing if this is needed or can use the TONI, test of non-verbal intelligence as a base.
+D.A.S.A can use our diagnostician for IQ testing if this is needed.

-Assessmentswill take an average of 2 hours ( short breaks and snacks are included for the younger child) and the results will usually be available within one week.
+Assessmentswill take an average of 2 hours (short breaks and snacks included for the younger child) and the results will usually be available within one week.

 An expedited service fee of $25 is charged for test reports needed within 72 hours.
 DASA will keep your data on file for 3 years.

-Extra assessment may be necessary for limited English proficient readers, students with little supporting data such as classroom grades and/or standardized testing, and/or readers over 23 years of age.
+Extra assessment may be necessary for limited English proficient readers, students with little supporting data such as classroom grades and/or standardized testing, and/or readers who are adults and have been out of school for many years.

 In San Antonio, Texas, assessments can be performed at the DASA office, a public library, or your home, saving expensive overhead and passing the savings to you.
 A fee of .65 cents per mile is assessed for traveling out of town or more than 20 miles to conduct an assessment.